KohlbacherLab/dnpm-dip-deployment/README.md

 As shown in the system overview diagram above, the backend and frontend components are operated behind a reverse proxy.
 In a production setting, this would handle TLS termination (including mutual TLS for API endpoints not secured by a login mechanism).
-Also, unless your site uses the Samply infrastrucutre, a forward proxy is required to handle the client certificate for mutual TLS on requests to the "NGINX Broker" (see below about the Backend Connector).
+Also, unless your site uses the Samply infrastructure, a forward proxy is required to handle the client certificate for mutual TLS on requests to the "NGINX Broker" (see below about the Backend Connector).

 The default set-up uses NGINX.